-Prerequisite: MATH 40/43 or appropriate score on placement test.
+Prerequisite: MATH 40 or 43 or appropriate placement test score.

 Introduction to the principles of good design and the characteristics common to all programming languages.
 Experience writing code in a particular programming language, and compare to other common programming languages.
 Write well structured, procedural programs based on problem solving strategies.